 The 2015 plan has four years contractual life and three years vesting period.
 Based on the vesting schedule, 50% of the options vest one and half years after the date of grant and 50% of the options vest three years after the date of grant.
-The Company recognized compensation expenses of \$269 thousand and \$115 thousand in 2017 and 2018, respectively.
+The Company recognized compensation expenses of \$269 thousand, \$115 thousand and nil in 2017, 2018 and 2019, respectively.
 Such compensation expense was recorded as cost of revenues, sales and marketing expenses, general and administrative expenses and research and development expenses in the consolidated statements of profit or loss.
-There was no income tax benefit realized in the consolidated statements of profit or loss for employee stock options for the years ended December 31, 2017 and 2018.
+There was no income tax benefit realized in the consolidated statements of profit or loss for employee stock options for the years ended December 31, 2017, 2018 and 2019.